Acts 10, 3-4

 Let’s approach prayer expecting God to be listening and responding.
 It might help to write down in a prayer journal how we are feeling before praying and the things we want to bring before God.

-Alternatively take one of the accounts of Jesus in conversation with another person in one of the gospels, and to place yourself in that scene.
+Alternatively, take one of the accounts of Jesus in conversation with another person in one of the gospels, and place yourself in that scene.
 How do I visualise Jesus as I talk; what does he say in response?

 Something to pray

 Lord Jesus, you long for us to be real with you; to leave behind the mask we put on to the rest of the world; to dispense with the churchy-image I may have.
 Help me to meet you in prayer coming just as I am, knowing that this is all I need to do and to be ready to hear your word afresh in my life.

 Today's contributor is the Rev James Hutchings, former Mission Resources Adviser for the Anglican Diocese of Exeter, now Team Rector at Littleham-cum-Exmouth.